jan-re/Design-Patterns-in-Code/README.md

 This repo is here for me to practice what I've read about.

-Written in TS and Go, depending on the pattern.
+Written in TS, Go, or Python, depending on the pattern.